leifos-gmbh/ILIAS/Services/MetaData/docs/oaipmh.md

 such that for the most part records are compiled for Objects that were previously harvested, although this is not technically a prerequisite.

-If any of these conditions are not fulfilled anymore for a previously exposed Object, the Object's record will be deleted, and it will not be available through the OAI-PMH interface on future requests.
+If any of these conditions are not fulfilled any more for a previously exposed Object, the Object's record will be deleted, and it will not be available through the OAI-PMH interface on future requests.